Fashion Design Syllabus 2026: Check Semester-wise Syllabus & Subjects

 - Fashion Forecasting

-No, the syllabus for the BSc Fashion Design course is not the same for all colleges rather, it differs on the basis of the college offering the course.
-The syllabus incorporates core subjects, electives, hands-on studio work, portfolio creation, and insightful workshops.
-While the core concepts taught in the BSc in Fashion Designing classes might share similarity, the programme electives are different, and so is the approach of the coursework.
+The syllabus for the BSc Fashion Design differs on the basis of the college.
+It usually includes core subjects, electives, hands-on studio work, portfolio creation, and insightful workshops.
+While the core concepts taught in the BSc in Fashion Designing classes might share similarities, the programme electives are different, and so is the approach to the coursework.

 Fashion Designing Syllabus FAQs